 Provided here is nearly 1 hour of Police communications that occurred during a prolonged standoff in Castlemaine by an individual armed with a crossbow.
 This is unedited audio and as such includes moments of silence on the airwaves.
 It provides a good example and cross-section of call-sign prefixes in use.
 The file is around 27mb in size.
 File provided by RH.

 Recording of an ‘All Channels’ broadcast that was relayed across all Police Regions & Divisions following the shooting of a male by Police Officers from a joint Victoria Police and Australian Federal Police Anti-Terrorism investigation on Tuesday evening 23/09/2014.

-After successive ‘pirate’ transmissions appearing on the Victoria Police’s VHF Voting Network used for it’s rural communication needs the ACMA in conjuntion with Victoria Police R.E.D technicicans commenced a more concetrated effort in tracking down those responsible.
+After successive ‘pirate’ transmissions appearing on the Victoria Police’s VHF Voting Network used for it’s rural communication needs the ACMA in conjunction with Victoria Police R.E.D technicians commenced a more concentrated effort in tracking down those responsible.
 In this recording one of the ACMA’s investigations team can be heard requesting a radio check on a Victoria Police channel.

 VKC farewell transmissions – Multiple dates.

 Series of ‘farewell transmissions’ as the Victoria Police’s rural call-taking and dispatch is taken over by the Emergency Services Telecommunications Authority (ESTA), resulting in the closing of several remote locations used for such previously staffed by Police members.All rural operations now transferred to ESTA Ballarat and staffed by employees of ESTA.

 VKC Moe – 18th March, 2012

 Victoria Police – 18th February, 2003.